mrblog/KiraDB/README.md

 ## More Like This

-KiraDb provides a feature to locate Objects that are “like” a specified test string.
+KiraDb provides a feature to locate Objects that are similar to a specified test string.
 This can be used to identify other Objects that are similar to a given Object.
 For example:

         String[] fieldNames = { TextDocument.BODY };
         List<String> matches = db.relatedObjects(new TextDocument(), doc.getBody(), fieldNames, 5, doc.getId());